dave89gray/CI_PP1_TTC/README.md

 There has been box-shading added to two pages, Meet the Team and Projects, so that these stand out.

 ### Colours:
-The colors chosen were punchy, that stood out in contrast of each other.
+The colors chosen were punchy and stood out in contrast of each other.
 The background color throughout the website resembles a white chalk that evokes thoughts of whiteboards and chalk, staples of engineering companies while it provides good contrast.
 The other two colors primarily used resemble steel which is a major part of each industry that we work within.
 The contrast between these colors with the background color is excellent.

 ### Fonts:
 Montserrat was used throughout the body of the website, while Roboto was used for the Navigation menu and for the headings.
 Montserrat lettering is said to have work, dedication, care, color, contrast, light and life, day and night which sounded very much like what T&T Consulting want to be seen as as a company.
 Roboto is said to have a mechanical skeleton which fitted the engineering while having natural reading rhythm which made it perfect for the heaadings and navigation menu.
 Sans Serif was used as a fall back should one of these fonts fail in a browser.